What is this course?

-In this interactive online course, taught by Rabbi Daniel Silverstein, we will explore the Sefirot in theory and practice, especially the seven lower Sefirot which are the focus of the Omer, the seven-week period between Pesach and Shavuot.
+In this online course, taught by Rabbi Daniel Silverstein, we will explore the Sefirot in theory and practice, learning how they were understood by several generations of Kabbalists, and how they may manifest in our internal lives, relationships, creative or vocational pursuits.

-Together, our online community will explore the invitations for growth and healing that each day and each week of the Omer brings, according to our mystical texts, and according to our own unfolding experience of life.
+Together, we will explore the invitations for growth and healing that each Sefirah holds, according to our mystical texts, and according to our own unfolding experience of life.

 The course consists of 8 online classes:

-The remaining 7 classes will focus on the 7 lower Sefirot, which relate to the 7 weeks of the Omer.
+The remaining 7 classes will focus on the 7 lower Sefirot, which manifest most fully in this world.

 1) Chesed - loving-oneness, kindness, generosity, expansiveness, love.